Basis-Theory/docs/source/includes/elements/react/_basis_theory_provider.md

 }
 ```

-This <a href="https://reactjs.org/docs/context.html" target="_blank">Context Provider</a> shares a `BasisTheory` instance to your component tree, making it available for Basis Theory Elements or other custom components.
+This <a href="https://reactjs.org/docs/context.html" target="_blank">Context Provider</a> shares a [`BasisTheoryReact`](#basistheoryreact) instance to your component tree, making it available for Basis Theory Elements or other custom components.

 Property   | Required | Type                | Description
 ---------- | -------- | ------------------- | -----------